 Things to consider:

 - If you’d prefer to not have your primary Tumblr blog attached to the submission, please submit via anon or WordPress.
-You will need an email address to do this, but nobody but the mod will have access to it.
+You will need an email address to do this, but nobody but me will have access to it.

 - All discussions about your creativity need to be safe for work.
 You can link to not safe for work content if you advise for this, but everything that can be seen, heard or read (text, images, embedded videos or music clips) on the profile post itself must be SFW.